 However, most writers can’t send their manuscript directly to a proofreader as, although they’ll check your grammar, they won’t look at your book’s readability or structure.
 And – as I’m sure you’ve experienced from looking at some instruction manuals – just because something is grammatically correct, doesn’t mean it makes sense.

-*Please note that packages vary from editor to editor.
+* Note that packages vary from editor to editor.
 Make sure you know exactly what you’re getting before you agree to work with anyone.